-9. The Owner represents that a qualified nonprofit or a governmental unit is the sole general partner. ediary costs (soft costs) shall not exceed the percentage of the Total Development Cost at the ce of the IRS Form 8609 as indicated below: 0 - 15% 15.1 - 20% 20.1 - 25% 11.
-The Owner commits Credit units for occupancy by households who are experiencing homelessness and provides supportive services.
-These units must provide rental assistance or for those units occupied by households without rental assistance must have the gross rent, including allowance for tenant paid utilities, that do not exceed the greater of 30 percent of the household's monthly income or the most current supportive housing standard for the unit size as published by MHFA.
-Owners will first go through the Suburban Metro Area Continuum of Care Coordinated Entry System to fill the homeless units as is reasonable and feasible.
+9. The Owner represents that a qualified nonprofit or a governmental unit is the sole general partner. ediary costs (soft costs) shall not exceed the percentage of the Total Development Cost at the ce of the IRS Form 8609 as indicated below: 0 - 15% 15.1 - 20% 20.1 - 25% 11. hom thos allow hous publ Cont prod Owner commits Credit units for occupancy by households who are experiencing relessness and provides supportive services.
+These units must provide rental assistance or for e units occupied by households without rental assistance must have the gross rent, including wance for tenant paid utilities, that do not exceed the greater of 30 percent of the sehold's monthly income or the most current supportive housing standard for the unit size as ished by MHFA.
+Owners will be requested to go through the Suburban Metro Area cinuum of Care Coordinated Entry System and other alternative referral and prioritization resses for populations that have demonstrated need but are not included on the Coordinated by System to fill the homeless units as is reasonable and feasible.
 The Project commits 5%-9.99%, but no fewer than 2 Credit units and to provide supportive services for occupancy by households who are experiencing homelessness.
 The Project commits 10%-49.99%, but no fewer than 5 Credit units and to provide appropriate on-site supportive services for occupancy by households who are experiencing homelessness.
 The Project commits 50% or more, but no fewer than 20 Credit units to provide suitable housing with appropriate on-site supportive services for occupancy by households experiencing homelessness.
 4% Projects Only: The Project commits to set aside 2 Credit units for households who are experiencing homelessness.